 I’m going to confess right now that I had never cleaned my mattress until yesterday.
 I had never even thought about it, but I should have.
 We spend hours on our mattress every night… think of what’s lingering on it… sweat, dead skin cells, puke & pee from our kids and/or pets.
 It’s gross!
 I do have a mattress pad on our bed, and I guess I just thought that was enough.
-I mean, I do wash it with the load of sheets.
+I mean, I do wash it with the load of bedding.
 Then I read somewhere about actually cleaning the mattress.
 Huh?
 Luckily, it doesn’t require much effort; just a few quick steps, and your mattress will be clean and fresh.
-So, here we go!
+So, here we go…

-Here’s What You’ll Need to Clean A Mattress
+What You Need to Clean A Mattress

 - Hand-Held Vacuum Cleaner or Vacuum Hose with Brush Attachment

-- Baking Soda– For added scent, feel free to add a couple drops of essential oil
+- Baking Soda– For added scent, feel free to add a couple drops of essential oil.

 - DIY Stain Remover– Use if there are any visible stains on the mattress

-Directions: How to Clean A Mattress
+How to Clean A Mattress

 Start by removing all the bedding: pillows, sheets, blankets, mattress pad… everything.
 While these are removed, you might as well wash them… no need to put dirty sheets on a clean mattress.